 COMM 370 (3-3-0) Communication Practicum: A practical study of an area of communications, with reading assignments supplementing course activities.
 Repeatable one time for Mass Communication Concentration elective credit.

 COMM 375 (3-3-0) Organizational Communication: Organizational Communication provides the student with a background in theory and research about communication within organizations.
-The course focuses on interpersonal communication within organizations, small group communication within organizations, leadership and management within organizations and communication conflict within organizations.
+The course

 Prerequisite: COMM 205 And COMM 210